-- 2.1 The Council currently uses one fund manager, Aberdeen Asset Management (formerly Scottish Widows Investment Partnership Limited).
-The fund is estimated to have an average of £25m in 2015/16.
-This money is placed with the fund manager to invest on our behalf, to use their knowledge and experience with a balance of monies that is, under normal circumstances, not required for day to day cash flow purposes. - 2.2 Withdrawals may be made during 2015/16 so that a proportion of the council's debt can be repaid or the monies invested as part of the in-house managed funds.
-Conversely, monies may be placed with the existing and/or a new fund manager during 2015/16 to take full advantage of the knowledge and experience of fund managers in making investment decisions.
-As to whether monies are deposited or withdrawn, the reason and timing of the decision will have regard to the council's cash flow, relevant interest rates and advice from our treasury management advisers. - 2.3 A new fund manager may be appointed during 2015/16.
-Any further appointments will need to be approved by Cabinet.
+- 2.2 Withdrawals may be made during 2018/19 so that a proportion of the council's debt can be repaid or the monies invested as part of the in-house managed funds.
+Conversely, monies may be placed with the existing and/or a new fund manager during 2018/19 to take full advantage of the knowledge and experience of fund managers in making investment decisions.
+As to whether monies are deposited or withdrawn, the reason and timing of the decision will have regard to the council's cash flow, relevant interest rates and advice from our treasury management advisers. - 2.3 In consultation with our treasury management advisers and if appropriate the Section 151 officer will appoint one or more new fund managers in 2018/19 to enable investment of monies. - 2.4 During 2018/19, if appropriate, the Section 151 officer will approve the placing of monies in Property Funds and will approve the direct investment in property.
+Any resulting updates to the capital programme would be submitted to Cabinet for approval. - 2.5 During 2018/19, if appropriate, the Section 151 officer will approve the placing of monies in Short Dated Bond Funds or Enhanced Cash Funds.